github/docs/content/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions.md

 {% note %}

-**Note:** If input is not required and default values is not defined, {% data variables.product.prodname_dotcom %} will use empty string as default value.
+**Note:** If input is not required and default value is not specified, {% data variables.product.prodname_dotcom %} will use empty string as a default value.

 {% endnote %}